 The number of visitors increased, and public bathing facilities were created.
 The lagoon was then relocated from the shadows of the power plant to its current location - a lava field on the Reykjanes Peninsula.
 Since then, the lagoon has continued to be enhanced for visitors with secluded areas, in-water bars, a restaurant built into a lava wall having been added, and an underground spa and viewing points of the volcanic landscape due for completion in 2017.

 The Blue Lagoon Iceland – a wonder of the world! #findareasontogo #bluelagoon #grayline #iceland

 Where does the Blue Lagoon’s water come from?

 The water comes from the depths of the earth.
 The Blue Lagoon Iceland’s water is known as geothermal seawater.
 It originates 2,000 meters below the surface of the earth.
 Here, seawater and groundwater meet to create geothermal seawater.
 Pressure causes this water to flow to the earth’s surface, taking with it substances that it passes through – like silica, algae, and minerals.
 These are what give the Blue Lagoon its rejuvenating powers.

 Why is Blue Lagoon blue?

 The Blue Lagoon’s water looks blue as a result of the silica that’s within its composition.
-It reflects sunlight and this creates the blue hue.
-However, although it looks blue, the water is actually a milky white color.
+It reflects sunlight and this creates a blue hue.
+However, although it looks blue, the water is a milky white color.
 The blue comes about as a result of the water reflecting the sunlight.